akkikiki/diffuplug/dllm_plugin/README.md

 ### Dream (DreamForDiffusionLM)

 Dream is a diffusion-based language model that uses full attention (not causal) for generation.
-The model architecture follows:
+Architecture features:
 - RMSNorm layer normalization
 - Rotary position embeddings (RoPE)
 - SiLU activation with gating